Firoz0006/mnitjaipur-demo/README.md

 # mnitjaipur-demo
-this is my First Repository
+this is my First Repository.
+Author-Firoz